Transport of organelles by elastically coupled motor proteins: Introduction

-In the last few years, several studies have appeared, based (mostly) on a Hookean spring-like interaction between motor and the cargo \cite{Kunwar2,Kunwar,Materassi,Bouzat,Bouzat2,Berger,Berger2,Driver}.
-In \cite{Kunwar2}, along with elastic interaction among the motors, by assigning nonlinear force-velocity curve to different motors, average runlength of multiple motor driven cargo in the presence of external force is studied computationally at different motor stiffnesses.
-A more systematic semi-analytic study done by Materassi {\it et.al.} \cite{Materassi} reproduced the results in \cite{Kunwar2}.
-One of the major aspect in this type of model is that, motors experience a stochastic dynamic force, as the elastic force is determined by the instantaneous separation between the motor and the cargo \cite{Kunwar2,Kunwar}.
-It was shown in \cite{Kunwar} that, rather than "mean-field" model in which load is assumed to be shared equally among the motors of same directionality (see \cite{Klumpp,Muller} for details on "mean-field" model), stochastic load sharing model based on elastic motor-cargo interaction can explain unidirectional transport more reliably.
-They found, however, that both the models are not consistent with experimental observations of bidirectional transport.
-In another computational study, Bouzat and Falo \cite{Bouzat} have shown that the stall force of the cargo motor assembly is larger for non-interacting motors than the motors interacting through elastic strain force.
-In \cite{Bouzat2}, tug-of-war between multiple opposing motors is investigated and it was shown that the mean velocity of the cargo is independent of the stiffness, whereas the mean runtime decreases with such parameter.
-A discrete state transition rate model employed in \cite{Driver} showed slight reduction in the two motor run length and velocity at larger stiffnesses, due to increase in the strain force.
-In a more recent study, Berger {\it et.al.} have identified distinct transport regimes in two elastically coupled motor proteins \cite{Berger,Berger2}.
-Four regimes were identified by comparing strain force with the single motor stall force and the detachment force.
-Four other distinct regimes were found by comparing the time for spontaneous unbinding of motors from the filament with the time taken for motor-cargo system to build a force of the order of stall force and detachment force.
+Several studies have appeared in the last few years, based (mostly) on Hookean spring-like interaction between motor and the cargo \cite{Kunwar,Kunwar2,Materassi,Bouzat,Bouzat2,Driver,Berger,Berger2,Berger3,Zimmermann,Bouzat3}.
+In Kunwar et al. \cite{Kunwar2}, along with elastic interaction among the motors, non-linear force-velocity relations are assigned to different motors.
+Average run length of multiple motor driven cargo in the presence of external force is studied computationally at different motor stiffnesses.
+A more systematic semi-analytic study done by Materassi et al.\cite{Materassi} reproduced the results in \cite{Kunwar2}.
+It was shown by Kunwar et al. \cite{Kunwar} that, compared to the mean-field model in which load is assumed to be shared equally among the motors of same directionality, a stochastic load sharing model based on elastic motor-cargo interaction can explain unidirectional transport more reliably.
+They found, however, that neither model is consistent with all the experimental observations of bidirectional transport.
+In a computational study, Bouzat and Falo \cite{Bouzat} have shown that the stall force of the cargo-motor assembly is larger for non-interacting motors than motors interacting through elastic strain force.
+In another study by Bouzat and Falo \cite{Bouzat2}, tug-of-war between multiple opposing motors is investigated and it is shown that the mean velocity of the cargo is independent of the stiffness, whereas the mean runtime decreases with increase in stiffness.
+A discrete state transition rate model employed in \cite{Driver} showed slight reduction in two motor run length and velocity at larger stiffnesses, due to increase in the strain force.
+In a more recent study, Berger et al. \cite{Berger} identified four distinct transport regimes in a system of two elastically coupled motor proteins.
+In \cite{Zimmermann}, the dynamics of the cargo coupled to a single motor protein was studied using a novel coarse-graining approach based on separation of time-scales between the cargo and motor.
+A very recent study by Bouzat\cite{Bouzat3} showed that a model in which motors experience history-dependent forces captures some of the experimental observations better than the previously studied models.